jamsea/blog-jameshush-com/content/blog/post-mortems/index.md

 > Perhaps the takeaway is to calm down?

 How big the disruption determines how much effort you put into fixing it.
-We treat an $1,000 outage and a $100,000 outage entirely differently.
+We treat a $1,000 outage and a $100,000 outage entirely differently.
 Often, this is as easy as setting up an extra alert.

 If possible, another good step is adding a check earlier in our pipeline.
 One great example:
 I worked at a company where that page stopped loading because of a misspelled import statement.